samesystem/graphql_rails/docs/logging_and_monitoring/logging_and_monitoring.md

 ## Sentry

 In order to improve sentry logs, you need to change Raven context.
-In order to do so, add it to your GraphqlRails::Controller:
+In order to do so, add it to your `GraphqlRails::Controller`:

 ```ruby
 # app/controllers/graphql/graphql_application_controller.rb